 In contrast, autonomous planning relies on artificial intelligence and machine-learning algorithms, which are supplemented not only by internal data, but also by external datasets from suppliers, customers, weather forecasters, demographic sources, and broader economic indicators.
-Incorporating these additional variables helps organizations respond to changing dynamics and external shocks more effectively.
+Incorporating these additional variables helps organizations respond with a quantitative vs qualitative approach to the ever-changing dynamics.
 Advanced analytics can also optimize planning across the entire value chain in a way that wasn’t feasible under a siloed approach with traditional analytical tools.

 Digital technologies that enable remote work and collaboration, eliminating the need for noncritical employees to leave their homes, are becoming a necessity.
 Beyond basic contact- and location-tracing mobile apps and videoconferencing applications, more advanced solutions, such as machine-learning/ artificial intelligence algorithms and wearable technologies, are also helping maintain safe distancing in industries as manufacturing operations restart.